kton-black/EclipseIntragalactic/README.md

  ## Try it out

  - Via Powershell navigate to the "new" directory
- - Run 'yarn install'
+ - Run 'npm install'
- - Once it completes, run 'yarn start'.
+ - Once it completes, run 'npm start'.